zukunft/zukunft.com/docs/code_functions_all.md

     \-- res_del
         \-- formula - delete all results for this formula
 \-- calc
+    \-- to_num_new
+        \-- formula - create a list of formula results with values instead of terms
+    \-- load_terms
+        \-- formula - load all missing terms from the database
+    \-- load_values
+        \-- formula - load all values for the formula calculation
     \-- to_num
         \-- formula - fill the formula in the reference format with numbers
     \-- calc_requests